webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Ritual-Guidance.md

   - Ability/Tier/Mid
   - Ability/Pool/Intellect
   - Ability/Categories/Magic/Modern
-title: Ritual Guidance
-collection: Abilities
-kind: Compendium
 ---

 ## Ritual Guidance
 >**Enabler**
 When you participate in a magical ritual with two or more members of your coven, ritual tasks for all participants are eased by two steps.
 Enabler